TimvanDijkNL/minecraft_rc_script/README.md

 - To check if the server is running: `service minecraft status`

-- To attach to the Minecraft server console: `service minecraft attach`
+- To open the Minecraft server console: `service minecraft console`

   You can now use the console to manage your Minecraft server.
-To detach again, press `CTRL-B` and then `D`.
+To exit the console again, press `CTRL-B` and then `D`.